Sample Financial Statement

 The first step in preparing a financial statement is gathering all your documents.
 Make a list of all the financial institutions you use, including credit unions.
 Get your bank account numbers from each one.
 Get detailed information if you have loans, such as a mortgage, car, or personal loan.
 You must know the amount you owe and the interest rate you pay.

 Find your tax returns from the past few years.
 If you have credit cards, know the names of each creditor, the amount you owe, and the interest rate you pay.
 Know the monthly amounts you pay for all your bills.
-Get appraisals for tangible, physical property, such as antique furniture, artwork, or jewelry.
-An appraisal will help you determine the fair market value for these items.
 List your property taxes on the financial statement if you own your home.

 Use a Worksheet

 Once you have gathered your documentation, create a worksheet.
 Use a separate sheet of paper to itemize your assets and liabilities.
 Be sure to include things like alimony and child support in your calculations.
 Add up your assets and your liabilities.
-Once your calculations are complete, you can calculate your net worth.
-Subtract your liabilities from your assets.
-The remaining figure is your net worth.
-Use this information to draft a financial statement for professional review.

 Include an Affidavit

 Financial statements are often part of financial or legal matters.
 Verifying that a person is telling the truth about their finances is necessary.
-You can include an affidavit at the end of your financial statement.
-Under penalty of perjury, you must certify the truth and accuracy of your statement.

-Sample Financial Plan
+Sample Financial Disclosure Template

 A. Gross Monthly Income